RobinRumpunen/robinrumpunen.github.io/engine.md

 <img class="img-fluid" src="/assets/img/engine/EngineInput.gif" alt="Gif of input resistration inside the engine.">

 ### Model loading.
-To import model data I'm using a 3rd party library called Assimp.
+Model importing is provided by the 3rd party library Assimp.
 <a href="https://github.com/assimp/assimp">https://github.com/assimp/assimp</a>

 ### Contribution?
 As this is an educational project developed during my spare time, contribution wont be enabled.
-If there is interest in seeing source code, I can look into publishing it.
+If there is interest in seeing source code, I can look into publishing it. 😀

+Thanks for reading!

+// Robin Rumpunen